 - Liaise with faculty associates to discuss the extent and nature of the student teacher’s growth.

 WHAT IS THE PLACEMENT SCHEDULE LIKE?

-The placement schedule depends on which program the student teacher is completing.
+The placement schedule depends on which teacher education program the student teacher is in.
 You can view our range of professional programs here.

-The Professional Development Program (PDP)—our largest program—has two placement semesters:
+The Professional Development Program (PDP) — our largest teacher education program — has two placement semesters:

 - Fall: Ten-week certifying practicum (Sep–Dec)